 When preparing for the MCAT, most people can see the reason for needing to know Biology and General Chemistry because they are considered essential for practicing medicine.
 A case can also been made for learning Organic Chemistry and Physics since they are the basis for biological molecules and the processes which run the body.
 Hands down the biggest complaints that I hear are about the Verbal Reasoning section.
-Everyone wants to know: “How does my Verbal Reasoning score show my ability to be a good physician?” or “How does analyzing a passage about poetry make me a better doctor?”…Read more
+Everyone wants to know: “How does my Verbal Reasoning score show my ability to be a good physician?” or “How does analyzing a passage about poetry make …Read more

 In our last two articles, we’ve introduced several tips and schedules to help you find study time in your packed premed schedule.
 Now, in our final entry of the Ideal MCAT Study Schedule series we are going to discuss the best way to approach your study materials to get the most out of those precious study sessions.